 - Store feed either in a locked, bear-resistant shed, or in a bear-resistant container.

-The deterrents for crops include electric fencing, guard animals and scare devices.
+Deterrents for large and small livestock includes electric fencing, guard animals and scare devices.
 Visit the Keep Bears Out page for detailed information.

 - Standard chicken and rabbit coop designs aren’t strong enough to keep out a determined bear.
-Electric fencing works best to keep out bears and prevent structural damage to chicken coops.
-Electric fencing for an average-sized chicken coop should run between $150 – $400.
+Electric fencing works best to keep out bears and prevent structural damage.

 Crop Sense in Bear Country

-- Make sure you pick you tree fruit as soon or even before the fruit is ripe.
+Make sure you pick your tree fruit as soon or even before the fruit is ripe.

 Some bears are so fond of larval bees and honey, that they will seek out hives in their home range.